openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-prop.md

 In the above example:

-1. When the CountDownComponent child component is first created, its `@Prop` decorated `count` variable will be initialized from the parent component's `@State` decorated `countDownStartValue` variable.
+1. When the CountDownComponent child component is first created, its \@Prop-decorated count variable will be initialized from the parent component's \@State-decorated countDownStartValue variable;

-2. When clicking the "+1" or "-1" buttons, the parent component's `@State` decorated `countDownStartValue` value changes, triggering the parent component to re-render.
-During this process, UI components using the `countDownStartValue` state variable will be refreshed, and the `count` value in the CountDownComponent child component will be updated unidirectionally.
+2. When the "+1" or "-1" buttons are pressed, the parent component's \@State-decorated countDownStartValue value changes, triggering the parent component to re-render.
+During re-rendering, the UI components using the countDownStartValue state variable will be refreshed, and the count value in the CountDownComponent child component will be updated unidirectionally;

-3. Updating the `count` state variable also triggers the re-rendering of CountDownComponent.
-During re-rendering, the `if` statement condition (`this.count > 0`) using the `count` state variable is evaluated, and the UI components in the `true` branch are executed to update the Text component's display.
+3. Updating the count state variable value also triggers CountDownComponent's re-rendering.
+During re-rendering, the if statement condition (this.count > 0) using the count state variable is evaluated, and the UI components in the true branch using the count state variable are executed to update the Text component's UI display;

-4. When clicking the "Try again" button in the child component CountDownComponent, its `@Prop` variable `count` will be modified, but this change will not affect the parent component's `countDownStartValue` value.
+4. When the "Try again" button in the child component CountDownComponent is pressed, its \@Prop variable count will be modified, but the count value change will not affect the parent component's countDownStartValue value;

-5. When the parent component's `countDownStartValue` value changes, the parent component's modifications will override any local changes made to the `count` variable in the child component CountDownComponent.
+5. When the parent component's countDownStartValue value changes, the parent component's modifications will overwrite any local modifications to count in the child component CountDownComponent.

-### Synchronization from Parent Component's `@State` Array Items to Child Component's `@Prop` Simple Data Type
+### Parent Component @State Array Item to Child Component @Prop Simple Data Type Synchronization

-If the parent component's `@State` decorates an array, its array items can also initialize `@Prop`.
-In the following example, the parent component Index's `@State` decorated array `arr` initializes the child component Child's `@Prop` decorated `value` with its array items.
+If the parent component's \@State decorates an array, its array items can also initialize \@Prop.
+In the following example, the parent component Index's \@State-decorated array arr initializes the \@Prop-decorated value in the child component Child with its array items.

  <!-- run -->